richard03-dev/one-step-retro/README.md

 2. Navigate to the extracted folder in your IDe.

+3. Open `one-step-retro-sample.ipynb` as this is the notebook you will use.
-3. Install dependencies (if applicable):
+Install dependencies (if applicable):
    - **pandas**: `pip install pandas`
    - **numpy**: `pip install numpy`
    - **rdkit**: `pip install rdkit`
    - **rdchiral**: `pip install rdchiral`
    - **IPython** (for `IPython.display.SVG`): `pip install ipython`

-4. You should now be able to run the jupyter notebook.
+6. You should now be able to run the jupyter notebook.
 It will prompt you with the deseried molecule, and output all the reactions to obtain your desired molecule.